See Melissa's updated blog posts on the right hand side of our blog for the month of July!

 My yarns & stitch markers can be found both online in my Etsy shop and in store at 88 Stitches (Langley, BC).
 They’re also available at Knits by the Sea (Tofino, BC) & will be soon stocked at Make One Yarn Studio (Calgary, AB).

-We are a free resource which links you to local shops, designers, artists and more.
 Our links come from you - Thank you!
-If you tell us about a dyer, designer, shop (etc) we will add it to Vancouver Yarn.
-Read our inclusivity policy here.
+If you tell us about a dyer, designer, shop etc. we will add it to Vancouver Yarn.